-5-2.3 has 1 case where it is significantly better, 3 cases where the edge of the confidence interval is almost touching the 0 line towards the better (one of which is Lupo).
+5-2.3 has 1 case where it is significantly (statistically proven) better, 3 cases where the edge of the confidence interval is almost touching the 0 line towards the better (one of which is Lupo).

 As a conclusion, there seems to be need for action.
 It is however difficult to decide from the visual results which of the two is better.
 Therefore, technical/complexity analysis is needed.